-- 4244 The first field, ObjectLength, is an EBV-6 Extensible Bit Vector, consisting of one or 4245 more repetitions of an Extension Bit and 5 value bits.
-An EBV-6 of '000100' (value of 4246 4) indicates a four-byte Packed Object, An EBV-6 of '100001 000000' (value of 32) - 4247 indicates a 32-byte Object, and so on. - 4248 The Pad Indicator bit immediately follows the end of the EBV-6 ObjectLength.
-This bit - 4249 is set to '0' if there are no padding bits in the last byte of the Packed Object.
-If set to '1', - 4250 then bitwise padding begins with the least-significant or rightmost '1' bit of the last byte, - 4251 and the padding consists of this rightmost '1' bit, plus any '0' bits to the right of that bit. - 4252 This method effectively uses a single bit to indicate a three-bit quantity (i.e., the number - 4253 of trailing pad bits).
-When a receiving system wants to determine the total number of bits - 4254 (rather than bytes) in a Packed Object, it would examine the ObjectLength field of the - 4255 Packed Object (to determine the number of bytes) and multiply the result by eight, and (if - 4256 the Pad Indicator bit is set) examine the last byte of the Packed Object and decrement the bit count by (1 plus the number of '0' bits following the rightmost '1' bit of that final
+The first field, ObjectLength, is an EBV-6 Extensible Bit Vector, consisting of one or more repetitions of an Extension Bit and 5 value bits.
+An EBV-6 of '000100' (value of 4) indicates a four-byte Packed Object, An EBV-6 of '100001 000000' (value of 32) indicates a 32-byte

+4223 Object, and so on.

+The Pad Indicator bit immediately follows the end of the EBV-6 ObjectLength.
+This bit is set to padding begins with the least-significant or rightmost '1' bit of the last byte, and the padding

+4225 '0' if there are no padding bits in the last byte of the Packed Object.
+If set to '1', then bitwise receiving system wants to determine the total number of bits (rather than bytes) in a Packed

+4227 consists of this rightmost '1' bit, plus any '0' bits to the right of that bit.
+This method effectively of bytes) and multiply the result by eight, and (if the Pad Indicator bit is set) examine the last byte of the Packed Object and decrement the bit count by (1 plus the number of '0' bits following the rightmost '1' bit of that final byte).

-4258 byte).
+4228 uses a single bit to indicate a three-bit quantity (i.e., the number of trailing pad bits).
+When a

+4230 Object, it would examine the ObjectLength field of the Packed Object (to determine the number specification for registered ID tables may be found in Annex J).
+This base table defines the data